 In marine applications there are very few chargers that can do a current limited "finishing charge".
-Some may have the capability but I don't know of one even deep into programming menus.
-Most marine chargers are voltage regulated not current.
+Some may have the capability, but I don't know of one even deep into programming menus.
+Most marine chargers are voltage regulated not current regulated..
 If you raise voltage, you also raise the current, unless you have a way to "limit it".
 Some limit current in equalize mode

 If you set up a marine charger the way you were told you'd have a MUCH higher voltage, & potentially current, for a much longer time and could really do some damage to your batteries.
-Unless your charger can do two "absorption" phases, or "absorption" & a current limited "finishing" charge, then I would urge you to reconsider the 15.5V recommendation from this rep. It is also .2V higher than any voltage I remember US recommending except for perhaps an equalizing charge.
+Unless your charger can do two "absorption" stages, or "absorption" & a current limited "finishing" charge, then I would urge you to reconsider the 15.5V recommendation from Fred.
+It is also .2V higher than any voltage I remember US recommending except for perhaps an equalizing charge.
 The "finishing voltage" US recommends in their own lit is 15.3V or 2.55V per cell X 6 = 15.3V..